Black-Scholes Derivation

 πŸŽ‰ THE BLACK-SCHOLES PDE! πŸŽ‰

-This is the famous Black-Scholes partial differential equation that governs option pricing!
+This is the famous Black-Scholes partial differential equation!

 6